Slippy2k/REminiscence/tools/decode_cmd/flashback_cutscene.md

 ![shape_amiga](shape_04.png)
 ![shape_dos](shape_14.png)

-There are no external files, the shapes data is embedded in the executable.
+There are no external files, shapes data is embedded in the executable.

 ## Differences between Amiga and PC